| Inside Ceiling of the Vinh's Home |

 DAY 2 - Into the Villages

 We met our taxis at 7:30.
-Michelle gave them the address and away we went into the Hanoi Saturday morning traffic.
+Michelle gave the driver the address and away we went into the Hanoi Saturday morning traffic.
 Oh what a ride...! (more about that later...)
-After a few miles (kilometers) the taxi in the front pulled up to an address and began to unload.
-Our taxi driver (#2 taxi) began to shake his head and speak emphatically in Vietnemese.
+After a few miles (kilometers) the lead taxi pulled up to an address and began to unload.
+Our taxi driver (#2 taxi) began to shake his head and speak emphatically in Vietnamese.
 After a short confusing attempt at conversation, Michelle realized taxi cab driver #1 didn't know where he was going and dropped his passengers at the wrong stop.
-So, he motioned for them to climb in with us...Michelle was hesitant but he insisted.
+The taxi driver motioned for them to climb in with us...Michelle was hesitant but he insisted.
 So 4 of us were crammed into the back seat of a little bitty taxi...SMUSHED.

-Thankfully he dropped us at our destination, the Hanoi Opera House.
-There we met up with 2 girls from Germany and our Bloom guide.
-Soon our transportation arrived and off we went into the Hanoi morning traffic.
+After a short ride he dropped us at our destination, the Hanoi Opera House.
+There we met up with our Bloom guide and 2 girls from Germany.
+Soon our tour transportation arrived and off we went into the Hanoi morning traffic.

 This family was very gracious, inviting us into their home, offering us tea and answering any questions with the help of the translator.
 The husband stopped his work of separating the rice to join us for conversation.
 Their small home was busy with activity.
 Because she is unable to work in the rice fields, she was keeping her grandchildren, so the parents could work in the fields.
 The extended family also consisted of his mother.
 Evidently it is Vietnamese custom, when you marry, you live with your husband's parents...